stlsmiths/new-gallery/README.md

 Please refer to each module's README or HISTORY file within the src/ path for info and related change history

-**Older YUI Gallery modules which pre-date the above but were in the YUI Gallery prior to 2012 http://yuilibrary.com/gallery/user/stlsmiths are located at https://github.com/stlsmiths/yui3-gallery.**
+If you don't see a YUI Gallery module listed above (for example, one from http://yuilibrary.com/gallery/user/stlsmiths) it is probably a module from the older version of YUI-Gallery (pre-2013) and is possibly located at https://github.com/stlsmiths/yui3-gallery.